 Effects of Poor Solid Waste Management

-Due to improper waste disposal systems particularly by municipal waste management teams, wastes heap up and become a problem.
-People clean their homes and places of work and litter their surroundings which affects the environment and the community.
+Due to improper waste disposal systems, particularly by municipal waste management teams, wastes heap up and become a menace.
+While people clean their homes and places of work, they litter their surroundings, affecting the environment and the community.

-This type of dumping of waste materials forces biodegradable materials to rot and decompose under improper, unhygienic and uncontrolled conditions.
-After a few days of decomposition, a foul smell is produced and it becomes a breeding ground for different types of disease causing insects as well as infectious organisms.
-On top of that, it also spoils the aesthetic value of the area.
+After a few days of decomposition, a foul smell is produced, and it becomes a breeding ground for different types of disease-causing insects and infectious organisms.

 Solid wastes from industries are a source of toxic metals, hazardous wastes, and chemicals.
-When released to the environment, the solid wastes can cause biological and physicochemical problems to the environment and may affect or alter the productivity of the soils in that particular area.
+When released into the environment, this waste can cause biological and physicochemical problems that may affect or alter the productivity of the soils in that area.

-Toxic materials and chemicals may seep into the soil and pollute the ground water.
-During the process of collecting solid waste, the hazardous wastes usually mix with ordinary garbage and other flammable wastes making the disposal process and posing additional risks to both human health and the environment.
+Toxic materials and chemicals may seep into the soil and pollute the groundwater.
+During the collection process, hazardous wastes may unintentionally mix with regular garbage and other flammable materials, complicating the disposal process and posing additional risks to both human health and the environment.

-When hazardous wastes like pesticides, batteries containing lead, mercury or zinc, cleaning solvents, radioactive materials, e-waste and plastics are mixed up with paper and other scraps are burned they produce dioxins, furans, polychlorinated biphenyls (PCBs), and other gases.
-These toxic gases have a potential of causing various diseases including cancer.
+When hazardous wastes like pesticides, batteries containing lead, mercury, or zinc, cleaning solvents, radioactive materials, e-waste, and plastics mix with paper and other non-toxic scraps and are burned, they produce dioxins, furans, polychlorinated biphenyls (PCBs), and other gases.
+These toxic gases have the potential to cause various diseases, including cancer.

 Methods of Solid Waste Management